CF DPW Updates:

 Waste and Recycling Schedule

 We pick up trash as well as recyclables on Mondays, Tuesdays, Wednesdays and Thursdays.
 All households must use the 95 gallon containers provided by the City.
 Each household is allowed 1 trash and 1 recycling container.
+You can find the trash collection schedule by clicking here, Trash and Collection Schedule.
+The interactive map allows you to type in your address to determine what day your trash will be collected.

 Central Falls Rubbish Collection Ordinance